Mininet-Optical/mininet-optical/docs/source/architecture.md

 Software-Defined Networking (SDN) systems using OpenFlow and/or P4.

 ![](images/Mininet_optical.svg) <figcaption>Figure.
 Equivalence of a
-virtual network designed in Mininet-Optical and a real network
+virtual network designed in Mininet-Optical and a hardware network

 The illustrated virtual network is equivalent to the real network.
 The goal for Mininet-Optical is to enable the same control software to